opensaasstudio/plasma/README.md

 ## Description

-Plasma is middleware for sending event specialized for stream.
+Plasma is middleware for sending event specialized for a stream.
 Plasma provides EventSource and gRPC Stream from the same endpoint.

 ## Installation